sakitume/SilverLite-FC/docs/index.md

 * [Configuration](Configuration.md)
     * This describes what files to edit and what options/features are available to customize.
 * [Targets](Targets.md)
-    * This describes what flight controller targets are supported as well as providing details on two flight controller boards known to work with SilverLite.
+    * This describes what flight controller targets are supported as well as providing details on flight controller boards known to work with SilverLite.
 * [Transceiver modules](Transceiver.md)
     * This describes the available transceiver modules that can be used with SilverLite (XN297, XN297L, LT8900 and NRF24L01)
 * [Build and Flash](Develop.md)